engie-group/shaystack/README.md

 | GraphQL API alone                                 |
 | GraphQL API integrated inside another via AppSync |

 and you can extend these proposed scenario.
+You can read later, how to implement these different scenarios.

 # Server API